Cleaning of a crime scene

 If you are a victim of crime and your insurance company won’t pay for forensic cleaning, we may be able to help you.

 Find out more about financial help for victims of crime.

 Finding a forensic cleaner

-The Queensland Police can give you the contact details of companies that specialise in forensic cleaning.
+The Queensland Police may be able to give you the contact details of companies that specialise in forensic cleaning.